Richmond Bell Architects: Rebrand and Web Design

 Because guiding prospective clients to RBA’s portfolio and making navigation accessible was so important, we proposed positioning tiled featured projects directly underneath the homepage banner area to initiate the user’s journey quickly and effectively.
 RBA can pick and choose which projects to sit within this featured area, tailoring what their clients see on arrival to the site.

-RBA were keen to incorporate a cascading tile of project thumbnails on their project page, which we amped up with varying image sizes for visual appeal.
+RBA Salisbury, was keen to incorporate a cascading tile of project thumbnails on their project page, which we amped up with varying image sizes for visual appeal.

 Large imagery on project pages showcases RBA’s work in fine detail, and incorporating a ‘Project Highlights’ accordion enables the user to view a breakdown of project detail in a small space.